maheshnaik-1/REST-API-CLIENT/README.md

 Only the standard libraries included in the Java Development Kit (JDK) are used in the WeatherApp software, which is entirely developed in Java.
 This indicates that no third-party libraries or dependencies—such JSON parsing libraries like Jackson or Gson—are needed.
 With this method, the software can execute on any system that has a Java Runtime Environment (JRE), guaranteeing portability and simplicity.

+Used resources like GOOGLE, QUICKREF, YOUTUBE AND CHATGPT for quick reference, they helped me complete tasks efficiently.

 ## The program uses several core Java packages:

 java.net.HttpURLConnection and java.net.URL: With the help of these classes, the program can send a GET request to an external weather API (Open-Meteo) and manage the HTTP network connection.
 Basic client-side HTTP communication is demonstrated here.